topolvm/topolvm/docs/user-manual.md

 `WaitForFirstConsumer` is recommended because TopoLVM cannot schedule pods wisely if `volumeBindingMode` is `Immediate`.

 `allowVolumeExpansion` enables CSI drivers to extend volumes.
-If this is used in Kubernetes 1.14 or 1.15, [adding the `ExpandCSIVolumes` feature-gate](https://kubernetes-csi.github.io/docs/volume-expansion.html#enabling-volume-expansion-for-csi-volumes-in-kubernetes) is required.
+This feature became beta in Kubernetes 1.16 and is not tested in 1.14 and 1.15.

 Pod priority
 ------------